monzee/vanilla/README.md

 and having the action declared far away from where it actually happens.
 You lose the local context where the action is invoked.
-If you need to close over local variables in a granted callback, they now need to be declared as fields and be serialized/deserialized.
+If you need to close over local variables in a granted callback, they now need to be declared as fields and be serialized/deserialized somehow.
 I am not a big fan of that, that's why this is presented merely as an option.
 The permission dialog appears so infrequently that I think it's often times fine to use the sloppy style.

+## AndroidMachine

+This one's a little too large to be in a README.
+A blog post is forthcoming.

 ## Installation